-Sky’s biggest original comedy will return for brand new episodes this year on Sky One and NOW TV.
+Sky’s biggest original comedy will return for brand new episodes this year on Sky Max and NOW.

 In the last season of Brassic, we were left with a cliff-hanger: What did Erin whisper to Vinnie?
 The new series sees them and the rest of the gang - Tommo, Dylan, JJ, Ashley, Carol, Cardi, Sugar and Farmer Jim - as they continue to celebrate the chaos with more misadventures and schemes.